 While the original Powerwall came at a cost of $3,000 or more, the new and improved Powerwall 2 starts at $5,500, largely because it includes a built-in power inverter.

-Part of the appeal of Tesla's solar solutions are how aesthetically appealing they are: they are sleek, modern-looking, and blend in seamlessly.
-Tesla proved energy efficiency doesn't have to come at the cost of curb appeal with the Model S and Model X, and it's doing so again with its solar tech.
+Part of the appeal of Tesla's solar solutions are how aesthetically appealing they are thanks to sleek and modern designs that blend seamlessly with homes.
+Tesla proved energy efficiency doesn't have to come at the cost of curb appeal with its Model S and Model X vehicles, and it's doing so again with solar power.

 But looks will only take you so far, and Tesla has made its solar solutions functional, too.

-The technology used in its tiles is a new form of solar technology, and thus a bit of a change for Tesla.
+The technology used in its tiles is a new form of solar tech, and thus a bit of a change for Tesla.

 When Tesla first launched the Model S, it did so using a slew of existing technologies and battery cells built by Panasonic.
-With its solar tiles, Tesla has tapped a new technology built by Silevo, a company that was for $200 million in 2014.
-That technology, however, is still somewhat new, and it's unproven in large-scale manufacturing, according to a .
+With its solar tiles, Tesla has tapped a new technology built by Silevo, a company that was acquired by SolarCity for $200 million in 2014.
+That technology, however, is still somewhat new, and it's unproven in large-scale manufacturing, according to The Buffalo News.
 So, while the technology works in the lab, it's still unclear if it can be as efficient on a larger scale.

-The tiles different layers — a layer of glass on the top, then layers of various films, then solar cells, which convert light into electricity.
-Silevo technology uses what's called a "heterojunction cell," and while the details of the technology get technical, the point is this: Silevo tech could offer an efficiency of up to 22%, which is greater than averages of between 10% and 15% more traditional panels achieve.
+The tiles essentially incorporate different layers — a layer of glass on the top, then layers of various films, then solar cells, which convert light into electricity.
+Silevo technology uses what's called a "heterojunction cell," and while the details get technical, the point is this: Silevo tech could offer an efficiency of up to 22%, which is greater than averages of between 10% and 15% that more traditional panels achieve.

 There are still a few things that are a unclear about Tesla's tiles at this point, however.
 Tesla is expected to use both Silevo and Panasonic technology in its solar products, but these will need to prove they can work considering Silevo is still considered somewhat experimental.

-It also appears as though Tesla has taken a step back from Silevo because of its partnership with Panasonic as well, but that doesn't mean it's ditching the tech altogether.
+It also appears as though Tesla has taken a step back from Silevo because of its partnership with Panasonic, but that doesn't mean it's ditching the tech altogether.
 Instead, it's likely the technology just needs some more development to be effective on a mass scale.

 Meanwhile, Tesla's solar panels, announced in April 2017, are different than the solar tiles.
 They look more like traditional panels, albeit sleeker.
-This is thanks to a much lower profile than other solar panel offerings, making them not as immediately noticeable.
+This is thanks to a much lower profile than other solar panel offerings.

 'Plug it in and use it'